astauf03/musa5500-python-final/docs/project_overview.md

 - It has well-developed pedestrian and bicycle infrastructure.
 - It provides a clear contrast to neighborhoods experiencing lower levels of accessibility.

+### Note on Data Aggregation

+Due to late-stage data issues, several components of the accessibility index were computated at the census tract and not aggregated to the neighborhood level.

+This will affect the final neighborhood-level accessibility scores, but the tract-level analysis still provides valuable insights into spatial patterns of accessibility across Philadelphia.

 ---

 ## Research Questions